 Rapture of Matter

 Frank Paino was born in Cleveland, Ohio, in 1960.
-He holds a B.A. in English from Baldwin-Wallace College and an M.F.A. in creative writing from Vermont College.
-His first book of poetry, The Rapture of Matter, was published by Cleveland State University Poetry Center in 1991.
-Paino's work has appeared in many magazines and journals including The American Voice, Antioch Review, Crazyhorse, Indiana Review, Iowa Review, Prairie Schooner, and Quarterly West.
-He has won a number of awards including the Missouri Review’s Tom McAfee Discovery Feature, a Pushcart Prize, and the 1992 Cleveland Arts Prize for poetry.
+He holds a B.A. in English from Baldwin-Wallace College in Berea, Ohio, and an M.F.A. in Creative Writing from Vermont College.
+His work has appeared in many journals, including Crazyhorse, The Iowa Review, Poetry East, Indiana Review, Black Warrior Review, and the anthology, Poets for Life.
+He has won a number of awards, among them The Missouri Review’s Tom McAfee Discovery Feature and a Pushcart Prize.

 “Lavish, passionate, heretical, the poems in Frank Paino’s debut collection, The Rapture of Matter, read like illuminated leaves in a postmodern book of hours.
 These fearless poems go where they must with a visionary fervor, guiding the reader through the darkest passages of experience and reminding us of the best, most redemptive qualities of the human spirit.”